ACL Reconstruction - Houston, Beaumont, Cypress TX

 What to Expect After ACL Reconstruction

 Following the surgery, rehabilitation begins immediately.
 A physical therapist will teach you specific exercises to be performed to strengthen your leg and restore knee movement.
-Avoid competitive sports for 5 to 6 months to allow the new graft to incorporate into the knee joint.
+Avoid competitive sports for five to six months to allow the new graft to incorporate into the knee joint.

 Anterior cruciate ligament reconstruction is a very common and successful procedure.
 It is usually indicated in patients wishing to return to an active lifestyle especially those wishing to play sports involving running and twisting.
 Anterior cruciate ligament injury is a common knee ligament injury.
 If you have injured your ACL, surgery may be needed to regain full function of your knee.